katastrophe-codes/Data-Storytelling-MDPI/README.md

 # License
 This project is licensed under Apache License 2.0

 Your involvement can make a difference!
-Join us in shedding light on the multifaceted challenges of global poverty. 🌍✨
+Join the cause in shedding light on the multifaceted challenges of global poverty. 🌍✨